Talmage-Hilton/data-curation-project/README.md

 This repository contains the file I used to scrape the data using Selenium.
 It also contains a csv file of the data set after it was scraped.

-What follows is an explanation of the csv file:
+What follows is an explanation of the variables in the csv file:
 * **name** - name of the player
 * **position** - position of the player
     - GK - goalkeeper